enscrypted/CryptoSimple/README.md

 2. In the root of the repository, type "npm install" via command line

 ## Usage
-1. Before beginning, ensure you have created a .env file with values defined for aes_key, aes_iv, rsa_pub, and rsa_priv
+1. Before beginning, ensure you have created a .env file with values defined for aes_key, rsa_pub, and rsa_priv
 2. Type "npm start" in command line and navigate to localhost:3000 in a browser
 3. Enter desired text input, select between Encrypt/Decrypt and RSA/AES, and press submit
 4. The Results page will be rendered, containing a textarea with the calculated value and a button that copies it to the clipboard

 ## Planned Features
-1. Ability to input desired key instead of using environment variables, ideal for users with multiple keys and RSA encryption intended for someone else.
-The default would still be environment defined keys.
-2. UI improvements
+1. UI improvements
-3. File encryption, rather than just text
+2. File encryption, rather than just text

 ## License